-Thanks to the federal Americans with Disabilities Act and Florida state law, a person with disabilities can bring a service dog into places like museums, restaurants, hotels, and retail stores.
-These Service Dog Laws also apply to public transportation.
+Thanks to the federal Americans with Disabilities Act and Florida state law, a person with disabilities can bring a service animal into places like museums, restaurants, hotels, and retail stores.
+These same laws also apply to public transportation.

-While there are a few differences between Florida Service Dog Laws and the ADA, all public accommodations in Florida need to comply with both laws.
+While there are a few differences between Florida law and the ADA, all public accommodations in Florida need to comply with both laws.
 People with disabilities also have the entitlement to use whichever law provides the most protection in their circumstances.

-If you have a disability, the best way to protect your rights is to know the laws, including what defines a service dog in Florida (Service Dog Laws) and which public areas must allow them.
+If you have a disability, the best way to protect your rights is to know the laws, including what defines a service dog in Florida and which public areas must allow them.

 The ADA defines a service dog as trained to do work or perform tasks for someone with a disability.

 The state of Florida uses a similar definition.
-Florida’s state Service Dog Laws apply to any animals trained to perform tasks or work for someone with an intellectual, psychiatric, physical, or sensory disability or mental illness.
+Florida’s state service animal law applies to any animals trained to perform tasks or work for someone with an intellectual, psychiatric, physical, or sensory disability or mental illness.

 In Florida, a service animal doesn’t have to be a dog.
 However, it typically is.

-The Service Dog Laws also do not specify that the animal’s work needs to relate directly to the disability.
+The law also does not specify that the animal’s work needs to relate directly to the disability.
 This openness exists because one animal may be able to help people with different disabilities.

 For example, someone who has difficulty moving or walking may lean on their dog for added stability and support.
 On the other hand, that same dog may stop someone who has a mental disability from harming themselves.
 It also might help someone with post-traumatic stress disorder to relax following triggers.
 Additionally, the dog can alert the hearing impaired or help guide someone who is blind.

 As far as access to public areas goes, only miniature horses and dogs can receive accommodations.
 However, for housing, this limit does not apply.
-Besides dogs, other animals may have protections under service animal law (Service Dog Laws) in Florida.
+Besides dogs, other animals may have protections under service animal law in Florida.

 Since emotional support animals and service dogs are not the same, public areas do not have to accommodate ESAs.